g-hundal/g-hundal.github.io/_pages/about.md

 ---

 ## Snapshot
-Drawing on my foundation in data science and public policy, I specialize in development economics, focusing on gendered disparities in labor markets.
+Drawing on my data science and public policy foundation, I specialize in development and behavioral economics, especially focusing on gendered disparities in education and the labor markets.

 ## From Fieldwork to Frameworks
 My journey into development began as the co-founder of [Project Reach Foundation](https://resolutionproject.org/ventures/project-reach/), which aimed to combat bottlenecks in neonatal immunization in rural India.
 Driven by a desire to uncover insights into gendered economic experiences, I am now pursuing my Ph.D. in Public Policy at the University of Chicago, with a focus on Development and Behavioral Economics.